► Toyota's big electric plans

 ► But so does stylish hydrogen power

-While car brands such as VW have gone all in electrification, Toyota and Lexus have taken a more varied approach: EVs are (finally) on the menu alongside plug-in and self-charging hybrids, but you'll also find the rather impressive-looking Mirai too.
-Keep reading for a breakdown of Toyota's multi-pronged, alternatively fuelled plans.
+While car brands such as Volkswagen and Hyundai/Kia have gone all in electrification, Toyota and its Lexus luxury division have taken a more varied approach: EVs are (finally) on the menu alongside plug-in and self-charging hybrids, but you'll also find the rather impressive-looking Mirai too.
+Keep reading for a breakdown of Toyota's multi-pronged, alternative fuels plans.

 The Mk2 has been designed to be good to drive as well as economical and clean-running, with water the only tailpipe emission from the combustion process.
 It’s also been designed to sell, if by some miracle the infrastructure gets upped soon.
 It looks more conventional and is lower than the Mk1 but is roomier than before, with room for five adults.